How to optimize your production

 - Air quality: CO2, ammonia, dust

 Day-old chicks start their life being partly cold-blooded.
 It means that the temperature surrounding the chicks is crucial for their body temperature.
-They need to have the correct body temperature (40.0-40.5o Celsius) to grow and to develop the organs like the cardiac, respiratory, and digestive system.
+They need to have the correct body temperature (40.0-40.5o Celsius) to grow and to develop the organs like the cardiac, respiratory, and digestive systems.
 The optimal temperature will result in optimal growth, but also the immune system can only be developed optimally if the body temperature is correct and kept stable.
 A robust immune system is the best alternative to antibiotics.

 A climate and ventilation system must ensure that day-old chickens maintain the optimal body temperature that allows them to seek feed and water.
 Later in the production cycle, the correct temperature ensures the best productivity for bodyweight and FCR (feed conversion ratio).